Williams Park

 Williams Park has also been known as the city's homeless park, although less-so since the city relocated bus shelters in 2018.
 Local residents, college students and shoppers no longer stroll the sidewalks or lounge on the landscaped lawn.
 Ongoing drug sweeps and police activity are now the features that mar this once prominent gathering place.

 It was state-of-the-art in 1954, when it was built.
 But in 2022, the Williams Park Bandshell is strictly old school.
 Parks and Recreation, through a study created by the Harvard Jolly architectural firm, will ask City Council to approve $1.5 million for bringing the Williams Park Bandshell into the modern age.

 The St. Petersburg Downtown Partnership is exploring the idea to improve Williams Park.

 “Williams Park has long been at the heart of downtown St. Petersburg, with a unique history that dates to the very planning of the city.
 The block-sized piece of land was donated by city founder John Williams, and it shows up on the first city plat in 1888… The city parks department, which is working to revitalize historic spaces for public use, hired Harvard Jolly Architecture firm – founded by William B. Harvard himself – to do a study of the structure in 2019.
 The findings revealed that the bandshell itself requires $780,000 in repairs, with $457,600 for the roof panels.
 Another $500,000 would aid in upgrading the stage with lights and a permanent sound system.
 This would include plans for collapsible staging platforms to give greater access for performances.

+The Partnership is now proposing to create a foundation backed by private donations, much like the existing Waterfront Parks Foundation, to fund improvements to Williams Park and the First Block.